JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: DANGANRONPA, Box 15, Discussion -HEAT UP-

 #### Danganronpa V3: Killing Harmony
 Story/Plot: I like the story structure where only selected few are focused instead of similar screentime for almost everyone.
 But generally I am conflicted about the whole plot and progression especially the ending.
 I only really enjoyed the first case and Shuichi's arc.
+This time we can also see the face of MC on the side, fully defining him as his own character.

 <details>
   <summary>3-1</summary>